mahekshivaniiii/designing/README.md

 # when we write em on width it depends on the font size of that element

 # rem depends on the root element body is the root tag

+# vh height of the screen view height

+# vw width of the screen view width